civican/legisinfo/44-1/bills/S-12/bill_text.md

   **(5)** The court shall cause the Commissioner of the Royal Canadian Mounted Police and the Attorney General of the province, or the minister of justice of the territory, in which the application for the order was made to be notified of a variation order made under this section.

-> **Explanatory Note**:
-> New.

 ### Section 21

 Subsection 490.02906(1) of the Act is replaced by the following:

 ### Section 490.02906

-  **(1)** The Attorney General or the person who applied for an exemption order **or a variation order** may appeal from a decision under subsection 490.02905(2) **or (2.2) or 490.029051(2) or (3)** on any ground of appeal that raises a question of law or of mixed law and fact.
+  **(1)** The Attorney General or the person who applied for an exemption order or a variation order may appeal from a decision under subsection 490.02905(2) or (2.2) or 490.029051(2) or (3) on any ground of appeal that raises a question of law or of mixed law and fact.
 The appeal court may

     dismiss the appeal; or

-    allow the appeal and order a new hearing, quash **or amend** the exemption order **or variation order** or make an order that may be made, **as the case may be**, under subsection **490.02905(2) or (2.2) or 490.029051(2)**.
+    allow the appeal and order a new hearing, quash or amend the exemption order or variation order or make an order that may be made, as the case may be, under subsection 490.02905(2) or (2.2) or 490.029051(2).

-> **Explanatory Note**:
-> Existing text of subsection 490.02906(1):
-> *Existing Text*:
-> > The Attorney General or the person who applied for an exemption order may appeal from a decision under subsection 490.02905(2) on any ground of appeal that raises a question of law or of mixed law and fact.
-The appeal court may
-> > dismiss the appeal;
-> > allow the appeal and order a new hearing;
-> > quash the exemption order; or
-> > make an order that may be made under that subsection.

 ### Section 22

 Section 490.02907 of the Act is renumbered as subsection 490.02907(1) and is amended by adding the following:

 **(2)** If an appeal court quashes a variation order, it shall cause the Commissioner of the Royal Canadian Mounted Police and the Attorney General of the province, or the minister of justice of the territory, in which the application for the order was made to be notified of the decision.

-> **Explanatory Note**:
-> Existing text of section 490.02907:
-> *Existing Text*:
-> > If an appeal court quashes an exemption order, it shall cause the Commissioner of the Royal Canadian Mounted Police and the Attorney General of the province, or the minister of justice of the territory, in which the application for the order was made to be notified of the decision and shall cause the person who applied for the order to be informed of sections 4 to 7.1 of the `Sex Offender Information Registration Act`, sections 490.031 and 490.0311 of this Act and section 119.1 of the `National Defence Act`.

 ### Section 23